MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDriverPackage.md

 ```

 ### -Name

-Specifies the name of a driver package.
+Specify the name of a driver package.

 ```yaml
 Type: String